daniel-marcus/neuralnetvis/README.md

 ## Model Import (experimental)

 Pretrained models from Python Tensorflow can be exported via [tfjs-converter](https://github.com/tensorflow/tfjs/tree/master/tfjs-converter) and then imported in the _my models_ section.
+Notes:

+- The converter requires Keras 2.x as in Tensorflow 2.15.0 (see [issue](https://github.com/tensorflow/tfjs/issues/8328))
-Only _Sequential_ models are supported with these layer types: _Dense_, _Conv2D_, _MaxPooling2D_, _Flatten_, and _Dropout_.
+- Only _Sequential_ models are supported
+- Supported layer types: _Dense_, _Conv2D_, _MaxPooling2D_, _Flatten_, and _Dropout_

 ## Folder Structure